 St. Cloud is a larger medium-sized city located in the state of Minnesota.
 With a population of 67,641 people and 13 constituent neighborhoods, St. Cloud is the eighth largest community in Minnesota.

-St. Cloud is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, St. Cloud isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Cloud are a mix of both white- and blue-collar jobs.
 Overall, St. Cloud is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in St. Cloud who work in office and administrative support (14.62%), sales jobs (12.28%), and food service (8.67%).